 Have you ever seen the combination of numbers, letters, and dates in a product or packaging?
-These codes are known as an expiry or expire date.
+These codes are known as expiry dates (sometimes written as “expire date”), which indicate until when the product is guaranteed safe, effective, or of best quality.

 It is a crucial piece of information found on packaged products, indicating the date until which the product is guaranteed to be safe and effective for use by the customers.